Getting Grandparents on Board with Sleep Training

 How to set up a sleep-friendly space (think white noise and blackout curtains)

-What to do (and not do) during night wakings
+What to do—and what not to do—during night wakings

-Keeping it simple and easy to follow will make them feel more confident and less overwhelmed.
+Keeping it simple ensures that they feel confident and not overwhelmed.

-Let’s be honest—grandparents might have some opinions about this!
-Many were raised with different sleep philosophies, like rocking a baby to sleep or responding to every cry immediately.
-Instead of pushing back, take time to listen.
-Acknowledge their experience and love, and then explain that the sleep plan is designed to help everyone in the long run.
+Let’s face it; grandparents often have their own opinions!
+Many were raised with different sleep philosophies, such as rocking a baby to sleep or responding to every cry immediately.
+Instead of pushing back, make it a point to listen.
+Acknowledge their experiences and love.
+Then explain that the sleep plan is designed for everyone’s long-term benefit.

-Grandparents love feeling involved, so invite them into the process!
-If you’ve worked with a sleep consultant, offer to share what you’ve learned.
-Show them articles or videos that explain the approach you’re taking.
-You can even show them your sleep plan.
-If they feel like part of the team, they’ll be more willing to follow the plan.
+Involvement is vital!
+Invite grandparents into the process.
+If you’ve worked with a sleep consultant, share your insights with them.
+Show them articles or videos that explain your approach.
+You can even review your sleep plan with them.
+If they feel part of the team, they’re more likely to follow the plan.

-Once they see how well the sleep plan is working, they’ll be more on board.
-Celebrate the little victories with them—maybe your baby is falling asleep faster, waking up happier, or settling down without fuss.
-When they see the benefits firsthand, they’ll be more likely to stick to the plan.
+Once grandparents see the plan working, they’ll be more supportive.
+Celebrate the small victories with them: perhaps your baby is sleeping faster, waking up happier, or settling down without fuss.
+Observing these benefits firsthand will motivate them to stick with the plan.

-Change isn’t always easy, and sometimes, grandparents might slip up.
+Change can be challenging.
+Sometimes grandparents might slip up.
 That’s okay!
-Instead of getting frustrated, gently remind them why consistency is important.
-If they veer off course, offer support and encouragement instead of criticism.
-The goal is progress, not perfection.
+Instead of frustration, gently remind them why consistency is crucial.
+If they stray from the plan, offer support and encouragement rather than criticism.
+Remember, the goal is progress, not perfection.

-At the end of the day, grandparents just want the best for their grandkids.
-Let them know how much you appreciate their support, even when they’re adjusting to new ways of doing things.
-A heartfelt “thank you” goes a long way in keeping things positive and cooperative.
+At the end of the day, grandparents’ main goal is to ensure the best for their grandkids.
+Show them your appreciation for their support, even if it takes time for them to adjust.
+A heartfelt “thank you” goes a long way in maintaining a positive and cooperative atmosphere.

-By working together with understanding and patience, you can help grandparents become strong allies in your child’s sleep journey.
-And when everyone is on the same page, your little one will reap the benefits of a solid, consistent sleep routine—no matter who’s putting them to bed!
+By working together with understanding and patience, you can guide grandparents to become strong allies in your child’s sleep journey.
+When everyone is aligned, your little one will reap the benefits of a solid, consistent sleep routine—regardless of who is putting them to bed!

 Wishing you rest,